 A woman’s ability to conceive is influenced by a number of factors such as her age, quality of eggs, and reproductive health, to name just a few.
-In addition to these, the hormonal balance is a parameter that has direct bearing on female fertility.
+In addition to these, hormonal balance is a parameter that has a direct bearing on female fertility.
 A number of reproductive hormones are synthesized in a woman’s body.
 These “female” hormones govern her reproductive function and even a minor imbalance in these can cause female infertility.

-Hormonal diagnostic tests are amongst the first ones to be performed when a patient seeks treatment from an infertility clinic.
+Hormonal diagnostic tests are amongst the first ones to be performed when a patient seeks treatment from an IVF Centre.
 If the problem lies therein, the specialist would recommend medications to restore the hormonal balance.
 Most of the times, the condition is treatable and conception is possible once the woman completes the treatment.
 It is, therefore, important to be aware of hormonal issues and get medical help in time.

 Female Reproductive Hormones That Influence Fertility

 Progesterone is one of the most vital female hormones.
 It performs the significant function of thickening the endometrial lining to facilitate embryo implantation.
-Imbalance in progesterone manifests itself in the form of a short luteal phase, the time between ovulation and onset of menstrual period.
+Imbalance in progesterone manifests itself in the form of a short luteal phase, the time between ovulation and the onset of the menstrual period.
 This results in the uterine lining not getting mature enough to support the embryo.
 As a result, the woman will be unable to conceive and if she does, there are chances of miscarriage.
-Infertility induced by imbalance in progesterone levels is fairly easy to treat.
+Infertility induced by an imbalance in progesterone levels is fairly easy to treat.

 Another important female reproductive hormone is Luteinizing Hormone (LH), which carries out the function of regulating the ovulation and menstrual cycle.
 The hormone level surges during the luteal phase, just before ovulation.
 LH levels indicate the ovarian reserve (the number of viable eggs available) of a woman.
 A low level of LH translates into poor chances of conception as it indicates a poor ovarian reserve.
 It also means that the pituitary gland is not functioning properly.
-Conversely, a high LH level indicates the chances of PCOS, menopause or improper function of ovaries.
+Conversely, a high LH level indicates the chances of PCOS, menopause, or improper function of the ovaries.

-Prolactin is concerned with production of breast milk in women who just given birth.
+Prolactin is concerned with the production of breast milk in women who have just given birth.
 In others, it is responsible for triggering the hormones that bring about ovulation and help the egg to mature.
 An imbalance in prolactin too can cause female infertility issues, with irregular ovulation and erratic menstrual cycle.
 Timely treatment can restore the balance in no time and enable a woman to have a healthy pregnancy.

 Follicle Stimulating Hormone (FSH)

 Follicle Stimulating Hormone (FSH) is another hormone linked with female fertility.
 As the name suggests, this hormone stimulates the follicle to produce viable eggs.
-A high level of FSH is found in women who have a compromised ovarian function (due to age or other factors).
+A high level of FSH is found in women who have compromised ovarian function (due to age or other factors).
 Pregnancy becomes difficult in such circumstances.

 Anti-Mullerian Hormone (AMH)

-Besides the female reproductive hormones, the thyroid hormones, triiodothyronine (T4) and thyroxine (T3) are also linked with female fertility.
+Besides the female reproductive hormones, the thyroid hormones, triiodothyronine (T4), and thyroxine (T3) are also linked with female fertility.
 An imbalance in these hormones can disrupt reproductive function and they must be brought to the right levels to yield a healthy pregnancy.

 Common Symptoms of Hormonal Imbalance